UPPMAX/programming_formalisms/DevelopmentDesign/README.md

 ### Design Patterns

-A design pattern is a collection of bestpractises to solve a given design problem.
+A design pattern is a collection of best practises to solve a given design problem.
 Such as window management on your computer.
-One such pattern is the Model View Control pattern developed by  first introduced in 1979 by computer scientist Trygve Mikkjel Heyerdahl Reenskaug it describes the partition of a system into three components Model(the Data of the system and data interactions), the Controller/Control(the process control flow of the program) and the View(The User interface and external communications of the program)
+One such pattern is the Model View Control pattern developed by  first introduced in 1979 by computer scientist Trygve Mikkjel Heyerdahl Reenskaug it describes the partition of a system into three components Model(the Data of the system and data interactions), the Controller/Control(the process control flow of the program) and the View (The User interface and external communications of the program)

   <image src="./img/Model-View-Controller_architectural_pattern.png"><span style="font-size:10px"> [MVC model describing the interactions between program interface, control and data(Model)](https://upload.wikimedia.org/wikipedia/commons/thumb/7/7a/Model-View-Controller_architectural_pattern.svg/2560px-Model-View-Controller_architectural_pattern.svg.png)</span>
 Some examples of where this pattern has been implemented in modern times are: